mateeeeeo/magicfolder-encrypt-archiver/README.md

-# 🔐 JavaFX Encryption Archive App
+# MagicFolder - A JavaFX Encryptor App

 A desktop application for **securely encrypting and managing files and folders**, built with JavaFX and AES-GCM encryption.
 Designed with usability and security in mind, it provides a streamlined UI for organizing and securing sensitive data locally.